abe33/spectacular/docs/index.md

 All the exposed methods are provided both with `camelCase` and `snake_case` syntax.
 By convention, JavaScript use the camel case form, but some people writing CoffeeScript for nodejs often use the snake case form.
 Spectacular support both.

-You can define any matcher, or helper, or aliases, with either the snake case or camel case form, the alternative will be also added to the globale object.
+You can define any matcher, or helper, or aliases, with either the snake case or camel case form, the alternative will be also added to the global object.

 For instance, the `sharedExample` is also available through `shared_example`.